cdcme/terraform-google-project/README.md

 #### Include batteries, _and_ be minimal

-Make it easy to create a GCP project with network topology and security best practices provided by default, while _not_ adding anything that isn't strictly necessary
+Make it easy to create a GCP project with network topology and security best practices provided by default, while _not_ adding anything that isn't strictly necessary.

 #### Play nice with others

-Avoid hiding inputs or outputs, except where it makes sense to do so, and use naming conventions and descriptions from provider documentation
+Avoid hiding inputs or outputs, except where it makes sense to do so, and use naming conventions and descriptions from provider documentation.

 #### Give people options

-Provide a modular design, so people can use what they want and ignore what they don't
+Provide a modular design, so people can use what they want and ignore what they don't.

 #### Make it easy to use

-Follow HashCorps's [standards for module design](https://www.terraform.io/docs/modules/create.html#standard-module-structure) and the examples set in modules like [hashicorp/terraform-consul](https://github.com/hashicorp/terraform-google-consul)
+Follow HashCorps's [standards for module design](https://www.terraform.io/docs/modules/create.html#standard-module-structure) and the examples set in modules like [hashicorp/terraform-consul](https://github.com/hashicorp/terraform-google-consul).

 #### Create a good developer experience